 as a non-programmer who cant actually implement this, I dont want to be pushy on getting this implemented, but is this something that could be put into 1.0?

-#4 Updated by Damian Lewis over 7 years ago
+#4 Updated by Damian Lewis almost 10 years ago

 Redmine is amazingly good at what it does, but attachments managementis definitely a problem for anyone using Redmine regularly with lots of issues and attachments.
 This is the only real problem I have with Redmine (everything else works just like we need it to) and it makes using Redmine every day a pain.